 And many more like that.
-Probably you have this kind of comment before.
-But what I interest about is what is it in photographer minds when they hear such comment?
+Probably you have had this kind of comment before.
+But what I am interested in is what is it in photographers’ minds when they hear such comments?

 From what I see, from others who receive this kind of comment, that they also complain, feel unappreciated, and angry.
 There are even many who said something like, “this is my uniqueness, my way, my art.
 And I don’t need to follow the rule for that.”